Court Hears Trump's Appeal To Block House Subpoena, Shield Finances

 Hill defends emoluments inquiries

-The attorney representing the Oversight Committee, House General Counsel Douglas Letter, argued that the lawmakers do indeed have a legitimate legislative objective.
+The attorney representing the committee, House General Counsel Douglas Letter, argued that the lawmakers do indeed have a legitimate legislative objective.

 He said the committee needs the Mazars records as it looks into possible changes to ethics and financial disclosure laws.
-The committee says it's investigating the accuracy of Trump's federal financial disclosures, possible violations of the Constitution's emoluments clauses and other matters.
+The committee says it is investigating the accuracy of Trump's federal financial disclosures, possible violations of the Constitution's emoluments clauses and other matters.

 "The Oversight Committee seeks to ensure that federal officials — including the president — are making decisions in the country's best interest and not for their own financial gain, and that federal agencies charged with government leasing and ethics are operating in accordance with the law," the House said in its written brief.